-Mr. Klein is responsible for providing economic and risk analyses for the German-speaking countries in Western Europe — specifically Germany, Austria, Switzerland, Luxemburg and Liechtenstein — including modeling and forecasting macroeconomic developments in these countries.
+Timo Klein is responsible for providing economic and risk analyses for the German-speaking countries in Western Europe — specifically Germany, Austria, Switzerland, Luxembourg, and Liechtenstein — including modeling and forecasting macroeconomic developments in these countries.
 He has appeared on Bloomberg and CNBC, providing presentations on central bank policy and economic issues.
-Mr. Klein has published several research papers on topics relevant to European Economic and Monetary Union and the role of the European Central Bank.
+Klein has published several research papers on topics relevant to European Economic and Monetary Union and the role of the European Central Bank.
 In 2004, he joined Global Insight — a firm acquired by IHS, now IHS Markit, in 2008.
 Previously, he worked as a managing analyst at MMS International, heading the team responsible for Eurozone macroeconomic analysis.
 Prior to 1999, he was the German economist and Bundesbank watcher, analyzing interactions between German economic and interest rate developments.

 Greg Knowler is a highly experienced editor and publisher with more than 20 years on mainstream titles and business-to-business magazines.
 His journalism career began in 1989 as a reporter for a daily newspaper in Durban, South Africa, covering the news during the turbulent end of apartheid.
-In 2000, he moved to Hong Kong and spent two years at the South China Morning Post sports desk before joining Cargonews Asia, and then IHS Markit Maritime & Trade in 2013 to cover Asia.
-After 17 years in Hong Kong, Knowler relocated to London in 2017 as Europe editor for the Maritime & Trade division of IHS Markit.
-His reporting and analysis appears on JOC.com, in The Journal of Commerce, and often in sister publication Fairplay and its associated website.
+In 2000, he moved to Hong Kong and spent two years at the South China Morning Post sports desk before joining Cargonews Asia, and then IHS Markit in 2013 to cover Asia.
+After 17 years in Hong Kong, Knowler relocated to London in 2017 as Europe editor for the entire Maritime & Trade division of IHS Markit.
+His reporting and analysis appears on JOC.com, in The Journal of Commerce, and often in sister publication IHS Fairplay and its associated website.
 He regularly speaks to industry groups, chairs the annual JOC Container Trade Europe Conference, and serves on the programming committee for the annual TPM Asia Conference.

 Don Miller is an industry leader and expert in intermodal transportation markets.
 He is a frequent speaker and author on pertinent supply chain topics relating to key market trends.
 Miller has developed new product concepts and applications for smart containers, smart chassis, smart trailers, and other smart logistics equipment.
 His expertise lies in global business development, channel development, and marketing initiatives.

 Turloch Mooney is a well-known Asia-based supply chain journalist.
-He was co-founder and managing director for Supply Chain Asia Publication based in Shanghai.
+He was co-founder and managing director for Supply Chain Asia publication based in Shanghai.
 He previously held posts at the International Air Transport Association as chief editor and secretary for the Global Compliance User Group.
 He holds a master's in international studies from the University of Limerick, Ireland, with specialization in international law and international trade.
-Mooney's coverage of global ports, including port congestion, the impact of mega-ships, productivity, hinterland access, and relevant supply chain issues appears on JOC.com, in The Journal of Commerce magazine and sister publications Fairplay and Fairplay.com, He also chairs the programming committee for the JOC's annual TPM Asia Conference in Shenzhen, China.
+Mooney's coverage of global ports for the entire Maritime & Trade division of IHS Markit, includes port congestion, the impact of mega-ships, productivity, hinterland access, and relevant supply chain issues.
+It appears on JOC.com, in The Journal of Commerce magazine and sister publications IHS Fairplay and Fairplay.com, He also chairs the programming committee for the JOC's annual TPM Asia Conference in Shenzhen, China.